LearnDSML/blog/_posts/2020-06-04-A-Tour-of-Machine_Learning-Algorithms.md

 ---
-title: "Data Science with Python"
+title: "Tour of Machine Learning Algorithms"
 layout: post
 category: note
 tags: [resources,data-science,python]
-excerpt: "Tour of Resources for Data Science with Python"
+excerpt: "Tour of Machine Learning Algorithms"
 ---

 In this post, we will take a tour of the most popular machine learning algorithms.
 Let’s get started.